 Before you try any of these solutions, make sure you’re logged on as administrator on your Windows device and try the folder/file operation.
 If it doesn’t work, you can now continue as follows.

 1] Run Windows File and Folder Troubleshooter

 You can run Windows File and Folder Troubleshooter and see if the issue will be resolved.
-The wizard will automatically diagnose and repair problems with files and folders – these problems might include the inability to delete files or folders from the Recycle Bin, or troubles with trying to copy, move, rename, or delete a file.
+The wizard will automatically diagnose and repair problems with files and folders – these problems might include the inability to delete files or folders from the Recycle Bin or troubles with trying to copy, move, rename, or delete a file.

 2] Run CHKDSK

-You may be experiencing this issue due to system error or having bad sectors on the hard drive.
-In this case, you can run CHKDSK on both the internal and external drive and see if the issue will be resolved.
+You may be experiencing this issue due to a system error or having bad sectors on the hard drive.
+In this case, you can run CHKDSK on both the internal and external drives and see if the issue will be resolved.
 You can run CHKDSK with third-party software if you want.

 3] Carry out the file operation in Safe Mode

 4] Use Robocopy

 If you are encountering this error when you try to copy files from one location to another using the default native file transfer function in Windows, you can try the built-in Robocopy command-line tool.

 5] Reinstall the disk driver